rurreac/slider/README.md

 drastically simplify the core functionality, while for the rest, only the Standard Library is used.

-Currently, if compiled omitting the symbol table and debug information and omitting the DWARF symbol table (`-ldflags "-s -w"`), the size is kept below 6mb.
+Currently, if compiled omitting the symbol table and debug information and omitting the DWARF symbol table (`-ldflags "-s -w"`), in some cases, the size is kept below 6mb.
-If also compressing it using [UPX](https://github.com/upx/upx) with the `--brute` flag, the size is kept somewhere around 2mb.
+If also compressing it using [UPX](https://github.com/upx/upx) with the `--brute` flag, the size is kept somewhere around 3mb.

 Slider Release Binaries are already compressed with [UPX](https://github.com/upx/upx) if supported.